-I saw a saying once that read: “If my dog isn’t happy, neither am I.” I didn’t know how true that statement was until we started taking our dog Bentley with us on our adventures.
+I saw a saying once that read: “If my dog isn’t happy, neither am I.” I didn’t know how true that statement was until we started taking our dog Bentley with us on our trips.
 When we first got Bentley we knew nothing about how to travel with a pet or what pet-friendly hotels would be like.
-We started learning quickly that it can be disastrous without proper planning… think muddy paws + energetic dog + carpet… but traveling with your pet definitely has its perks if you have the right accessories!
+We started learning quickly that it can be disastrous without proper planning… think muddy paws + energetic dog + carpet… but traveling with your pet has its perks if you have the right accessories!

 Here are some tips we have found useful when traveling with our guy, Bentley:

 Information should include your pet’s name, your name, phone number (or two), and if you can, your address.

 Like all dogs do, Bentley loves to roll, prance, and play in just about anything that’s dirty.
-Grooming wipes have been amazing for a quick and easy clean up after running through dirt and mud.
-We usually pick up one that is hypoallergenic or smells nice like this one.
+Grooming Wipes have been amazing for a quick and easy clean up after running through dirt and mud.
+We usually pick up one that is hypoallergenic or smells nice like this grooming wipe.

-5) Collapsable travel bowls or convertible containers will save you space.
+Collapsible travel bowls or convertible containers will save you space.

 We’ll be honest, we don’t use our safety restraint for every car trip nearby, but we do use it when traveling long distances in order to keep Ben safe in emergency situations.
-This is the one we have been using but have also heard really great reviews about this brand of travel harness/restraint combination.
+This Ezydog seatbelt restraint is the one we have been using but have also heard really great reviews about this brand of travel harness/restraint combination.

-8) For dogs small enough for air travel, make sure your pet is comfortable in their carrier and that it’s approved for air travel!
+For dogs small enough for air travel, make sure your pet is comfortable in their carrier and that it’s approved for air travel!

-Travel tip: all airlines require proof of vaccinations and and health certifications.
+Travel tip: all airlines require proof of vaccinations and health certifications.
 Make copies of these before you leave!

 This crate easily folds down and fits in our trunk with all of our luggage.
 You could even go a step further by purchasing a crate mat that could double as a travel bed.